Bakers Arms, Waltham Forest

 A local shopping centre focused on a crossroads on the Lea Bridge Road where High Road Leyton meets Walthamstow’s Hoe Street

-Formerly known as Leyton Corner, the locality now bears the identity of its former public house, recently converted to a bookmakers, which was named in honour of the neighbouring almshouses built between 1857 and 1866 by the London Master Bakers’ Benevolent Institution.
-The almshouses fill three sides of a quadrangle encompassing a well-kept garden, set back from the north side of the Lea Bridge Road.
+Between 1857 and 1866 the almshouses of the London Master Bakers’ benevolent institution were built in an elaborate Italianate style by Thomas Knightley, who also designed St Paul’s church, Westferry Road, around the same time.
+The homes fill three sides of a quadrangle encompassing a well-kept garden, set back from the north side of the Lea Bridge Road.
 The name of the Rank family of flour millers features prominently in the homes’ roll of honour.

 The area began to change rapidly after the construction of the Tottenham and Forest Gate Railway was authorised in 1890.
 In 1892 the Poplars and eight acres of grounds were put on the market as a building estate.
 Plans for the estate’s layout were approved within a year or two, and the Poplars was demolished.